College of Humanities, Arts, Behavioral and Social Sciences

 - Documentation of teaching effectiveness and sample course syllabi are strongly encouraged when available

 All applications will receive consideration as positions open.
-If there is an opening that matches your background, you will be contacted for an interview.
+If there is an opening that matches your background, you will be contacted.

-An offer of employment may be contingent upon successful completion of a background check.
-Should the results of a background check not be successful, any offer will be withdrawn and/or employment terminated.
-Falsification of information may also be cause for termination of employment, corrective action, or rejection.
+This position is subject to employment verification, education verification, reference checks and criminal record checks.
+A background check (including the criminal records check) must be completed satisfactorily before any candidate can be offered a position with the CSU.
+Failure to satisfactorily complete the background check may affect the application status of an applicant or continued employment of current CSU employees who apply for the position.
 The person holding this position is considered a mandated reporter under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in the CSU Executive Order 1083 as a condition of employment.
 An offer of employment is contingent upon execution of an Acknowledgement of Mandated Reporter Status and Legal Duty to Report Child Abuse and Neglect Form.
 Signing the form is a prerequisite to employment and failure to sign will result in any offer or employment being withdrawn.